Submodular problems - approximations and algorithms: -approximation for SM2 and SM2-multi

+For round-up SM2-multi, the rounded solution is the set $V^1 \cup V^{\half} =X'^+ \cup X'^-$.
+From Theorem \ref{thm:approx} this is a $2$-approximate solution for SM2-multi.

+We prove next the approximation result for SM problems without the round up property.
+To do that we first demonstrate that a SM2-multi is equivalent to a respective SM-MIN-2SAT problem:

-We now explain how to transform the constraints of the given system into constraints in terms of the binary variables $x_{i \ell}$'s.
-For a general constraint of the form, $a_{{ki}} x_i\ +\ a_{{kj}} x_j\ \ge\ b_k $, consider the case where both are positive, and assume without loss of generality that $0<b_k< a_{{ki}}u_i + a_{{kj}}u_j $.
-The other cases where one is negative (and the constraint is monotone), or both are negative, are similarly binarized.
+\begin{thm} The set of SM2-multi constraints is equivalent to the constraints of SM-MIN-2SAT on at most $nU$ binary variables and $O(m U ) $ constraints, for $U=\max _{i\in V} u_i$, in that both have the same sets of feasible solutions. \end{thm} {\bf Proof:} For a general constraint of the form, $a_{ki} x_i\ +\ a_{kj} x_j\ \ge\ c_{k} $, consider the case where both $a_{ki}$ and $a_{kj}$ are positive, and assume without loss of generality that $0<c_{k}< a_{ki}u_i + a_{kj}u_j $.
+The other cases where one coefficient is negative (and the constraint is monotone), or both are negative, are similarly ``binarized".